IsaacBevis123/Dumb-Smart-Outlet-Timer/README.md

 ## Required Parts
 - Raspberry Pi Pico W (Flashed with MicroPython version 1.26.1)
 - A 3v relay that can switch 120v
+- (2) colored LEDs
+- (2) 220 - 500 ohm resistors
 - A fuze and fuze holder (use one that is the same or less amperage than your relay can handle)
 - Old power surge protector (doesn't have to work, but make sure it is big enough to fit all parts inside)
 - Sacraficial 5volt charger
+- A few feet of medium guage wire
-- Wire (make sure it is the correct guage, rated for at least the same amperage as the fuze and relay)
+    - make sure it is the correct guage, rated for at least the same amperage as the fuze and relay
+    - idealy in black, white, and green for North American standard
+- Smaller guage wire
 - Solder
 - Heat shrink
 - Soldering Iron